It’s easy to find a way to incorporate fresh, local meat into your meals with the Minnesota Grown Directory!

 - This option offers consumers the ability to pick and choose the cuts and quantity they want to purchase.
 Because the farmer needs to balance inventory and label the product for re-sale, this is often slightly more expensive than purchasing a side of beef for custom processing.

-- Buy a share in a Community Supported Agriculture Farm (CSA Farm) that supplies beef.
+- Buy a share in a Community Supported Agriculture Farm (CSA Farm):

 - While most CSA farms supply fresh produce, a small but growing number of farmers are using the CSA model to supply locally raised meat.